abravalheri/dotfiles/README.md

 layers are folders starting with an `%` char.
 Default folders are meant to be used regularly, while alternative folders are created for special cases.
-For example, the `zsh` layer provides the preferable configurations for the standard dev environment, while `%zsh.minimal` is created to be installed in secondary machines, used occasionally, shared with more users, or with less powerful hardware.
+For example, the `zsh` layer provides the preferable configurations for the standard dev environment, while `%zsh.grml` is created to be installed in secondary machines, used occasionally, shared with more users, or with less powerful hardware.